Gabeleo24/ADS509_2.1/README.md

    - Prediction results on congressional tweets
    - Analysis of political language patterns

+#### Assignment 5.1: Topic Modeling
+1. **Open the Notebook**: Navigate to `Topic Models.ipynb` in Jupyter Lab
+2. **Execute the Analysis**: Run the notebook cells sequentially to perform:
+   - Brown corpus exploration and preprocessing
+   - NMF topic model training and interpretation
+   - LSA topic model training and interpretation
+   - LDA topic model training and interpretation
+   - Comparative analysis of all three approaches
+3. **View Results**: The notebook will generate:
+   - Topic word distributions for each model
+   - Document-topic assignments and comparisons
+   - Visualizations of topic distributions
+   - Comprehensive analysis comparing model performance
+4. **Complete Analysis**: Fill in interpretation sections and provide insights on:
+   - Topic coherence and interpretability
+   - Alignment with Brown corpus categories
+   - Recommendations for different use cases

 ### Key Analysis Components

 #### Text Preprocessing Pipeline